themetalfleece/eldritchain/apps/contracts/README.md

 - Verify your `.env` file is configured correctly
 - Check your private key is valid (without "0x" prefix)
-- Ensure RPC URL is correct and accessible
+- Ensure `NETWORK` is set to a valid network name
+- Check you have test tokens for the network

 **Contract verification fails:**